RubenEschauzier/poster-paper-eswc-2023-join-rl/content/initialexperiments.md

 Comparison of the query optimization and plan execution time, in seconds, of a previous version of our optimizer and the standard [Comunica](cite:cites taelman2018comunica) optimizer, with the faster plan execution in bold.
 </figcaption>
 </figure>

+<span class="comment" data-author="RV">For a poster paper, this space might be better spent on a graph to make it more visual.
+If you have time.</span>